levkk/rwf/docs/docs/models/migrations.md

 ## Run migrations

 If it's your first time setting up a Rwf app, you should run migrations before starting the server.
-To run the migrations, change directory to the project root (where `Cargo.toml` is located) and run:
+To run migrations, change directory to the project root (where `Cargo.toml` is located) and run:

 ```
 rwf-cli migrate run
 ```

-This command will automatically read all migration files in the `migrations` folder, and run the necessary ones in the correct order.
-If a migration is already applied to your database, Rwf will skip it and run the next one.
+This command will automatically read all files in the `migrations` folder, and run the necessary ones in the correct order.
+For instance, if a migration is already applied to your database, Rwf will skip it and run the next one.

 ## Create new migration

-If you're looking to change your database schema, e.g. by adding a new table, you can do so in a reproducible way by making a migration.
+If you're looking to change your database schema, e.g. by adding a new table, you can do so in a reproducible way with a migration.
 To create a new migration, run the following command:

 === "Command"